Chill in car sales spreads to northern Europe

 Bitterly cold weather since the start of 2013 has done nothing to lift the consumer mood.
 Dealers said buyers would arrange a test-drive but then cancel due to the snowfall.

-Per Avander, chief executive of Bilia (BILIa.ST), the biggest car retail group in the Nordic region, active in Sweden, Norway and Denmark, said a greater share of sales was nowadays coming from corporate rather than private clients.
+Per Avander, chief executive of Bilia, the biggest car retail group in the Nordic region, active in Sweden, Norway and Denmark, said a greater share of sales was nowadays coming from corporate rather than private clients.

 The market has typically been split 50-50 between private and corporate customers, but in 2012 the market swung to about two thirds corporate.